dylanahsmith/dotfiles/README.md

 # Dependancy

-I use [GNU stow](http://www.gnu.org/software/stow/) to symlink my dotfiles into place, so install it first.

-E.g. `brew install stow` or `sudo apt-get install stow`
+I use [GNU stow](http://www.gnu.org/software/stow/) to symlink my dotfiles into place.
+The install script will try to install it with `brew install` or `sudo apt-get install` if it doesn't find it available.

-# Install
+## Install

 ```
 cd ~
 git clone https://github.com/dylanahsmith/dotfiles.git
 cd dotfiles
-stow files
+./install
 ```